Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

         _ _ "Other Document columns"
     }
 ```
+The EducationOrganizationHierarchy table is unchanged from its current structure.

-StudentSchoolAssociationAuthorization records are created/updated along with StudentSchoolAssociation documents.
-The HierarchySchoolId FK will be used to access the full hierarchy of EducationOrganizations the School is a part of via EducationOrganizationHierarchy.
+StudentSchoolAssociationAuthorization records are created/updated/deleted along with StudentSchoolAssociation documents.
+The HierarchySchoolId FK will be used to access the full hierarchy of EducationOrganizations the School is a part of, via EducationOrganizationHierarchy.
 The StudentSchoolAuthorizationEdOrgIds column will be a JSONB column with a simple denormalized array taken from EducationOrganizationHierarchy for the School.
-The StudentSchoolAssociationId FK is for syncing updates and deletes of StudentSchoolAssociation Documents via their Document.id
+The StudentSchoolAssociationId FK is for syncing updates and deletes of StudentSchoolAssociation Documents via their Document.Id

 Updates to a StudentSchoolAssociation Document will require corresponding updates to the StudentSchoolAssociationAuthorization table.
 This includes updates due to a cascade.
 We will need a way for core to communicate to the backend on insert/update/delete of a StudentSchoolAssociation that this is the StudentSchoolAssociationAuthorization pathway, along with the extracted StudentId and SchoolId for insert/update.

-Also, we need to make sure EducationOrganizationHierarchy is indexed on EducationOrganizationId.
+Separately, we need to make sure EducationOrganizationHierarchy is indexed on EducationOrganizationId.

 # Denormalization for Search Engine Support